Close

 Starred Review: The Confessions of Al Capone by Loren D. Estleman

-Place holder of - 24“Estleman’s Capone is a complex and multifaceted figure: jovial family man, convivial host, sharp-dressed fashion plate, and pensive retiree contemplating his memories and mortality.
+Image Placeholder of - 5“Estleman’s Capone is a complex and multifaceted figure: jovial family man, convivial host, sharp-dressed fashion plate, and pensive retiree contemplating his memories and mortality.
 Although mentally deteriorating, he is still, on his good days, a canny judge of character who is capable of ruthless retaliation.
 Verdict A tense and thoughtful historical thriller, recommended for all fans of crime fiction and historical novels.”

 Loren D. Estleman’s The Confessions of Al Capone gets a starred review in Library Journal!